Processing with input data Flanders

 • WLas (VHA lines), WTZ (VHA polygons) (-1)

 Note these inputs are flanders specific.
-In the landuse raster, the values are used to define infrastructure and forest, whereas only the vector outlines in the GRB layer are used to define infrastructure.
+In the landcover raster, the values are used to define infrastructure, water and forest, whereas only the vector outlines in the GRB layer are used to define infrastructure.
 Similarly, the vector outlines from WLAS and WTZ are used to define rivers, whereas SBN and WBN vector outlines are used to define infrastructure.
+We refer to the document of the ‘erosiekaart’ for more information on these input data layers.

 Tool: watem-flanders-1